City of Atlanta lags on curb ramp settlement

-The U.S. Access Board audited the City of Atlanta in 2009.
+In 2009 the U.S. Access Board audited the City of Atlanta.
 It’s findings: city streets violated numerous ADA requirements .

 Most important to pedestrians: Atlanta had failed to install curb ramps at many intersections when it resurfaced streets since the ADA went into effect in 1992.

-The deadline expired five years ago, yet few ramps have been installed.
+The deadline expired eight years ago, yet few ramps have been installed.

 Despite repeated requests from PEDS, the Department of Public Works will not provide data on project status Nor will it explain why.
-We’ll continue to pursue this information, even if it requires submitting a complaint to the Georgia Secretary of State.
+We’ll continue to pursue this information, even if it requires intervention by the Georgia Secretary of State.